Showcase #100 Value Guide

 Paper, ink

 Showcase #100 serves as a monumental 1978 anniversary edition that celebrates the legacy of a title responsible for debuting icons like the Flash and Green Lantern.
-This issue is highly collectible for its massive ensemble cast, bringing together nearly every character introduced during the series' 22-year run.
+This United States-originated issue is highly collectible for its massive ensemble cast, representing a 'who's who' of the DC Universe at the end of the Bronze Age.

 What Is Showcase #100 Worth?